underpostnet/engine/src/client/public/cyberia-docs/ARCHITECTURE.md

 ### Entity Status Indicator

 The simulation assigns a `status` u8 per entity each replication tick.
-The numeric IDs are part of the protocol; the visual mapping (icon stem + border color) is client-owned and lives in `domain/presentation_defaults`.
+The numeric IDs are part of the protocol; the visual mapping (icon stem + border color) is fetched by the client from `GET /api/cyberia-client-hints/:CYBERIA_CLIENT_HINTS_CODE` and resolved through `domain/presentation_runtime`.

 | `id` | Name                 | Description                      |
 | ---- | -------------------- | -------------------------------- |